IyesGames/iyes_loopless/README.md

 ### How Run Conditions Work?

-You can convert any Bevy system into a "conditional system", by calling `.into_conditional()`.
+You can convert any Bevy system into a "conditional system".
 This allows you to add any number of "conditions" on it, by repeatedly calling the `.run_if` builder method.

 Each condition is just a Bevy system that outputs (returns) a `bool`.